 Behavior therapy is one of the most effective treatment for people whose phobias have become disruptive to a normal lifestyle.
 It involves changing and gaining control over unwanted behavior.
 The type of behavior therapy used with specific phobias is called desensitization, or exposure therapy.
 First, you are slowly exposed to the feared object or situation.
 In some cases, exposure begins with you imaging that you are coming into contact with whatever the trigger is.
 As your fear gradually diminishes, you slowly learn that avoidance is not necessary.

-Cognitive-behavioral therapy (CBT) is a technique that combines changing the way people think about their phobia by changing the way they behave around it.
+(CBT) is a technique that combines changing the way people

 Most people with specific phobias benefit from these kinds of professional help.
 But, some people with minor phobias may find self-help books useful.
 Keep in mind that most studies show that people usually do not improve without therapy.